 For The Mom Who Likes Handmade Gifts:

-I love my personalized water bottle from Etsy shop InitiallyMonogrammed.
+I love my personalized water bottle!
 It’s a really cute spin on something practical that I use everyday.

 One of my small goals this year was to drink more water.
 I like filling this water bottle up in the morning and leaving it on the kitchen counter.
 Then when I come into the kitchen throughout the day, I see my fun water bottle it and it’s a reminder to drink some water.
 It may sound silly, but it works! 🙂